Kleo-Karap/My_tattoo_chatbot/README.md

 **Problem Statement**
 We know how important it is for the artist to build trust with each customer.
 So we don't want to automate the whole appointment booking process.
-Only the parts that are really redundant and can actually be done via an bot exaclty like they would have been done by a human secretary.
+Only the parts that are really redundant and can actually be done via a bot exaclty like they would have been done by a human secretary.

 ### Scenario 1
 ***